reyemtm/reyemtm.github.io/about.md

 ## Leaflet Plugins

-Here is a list of map plugins currently implemented in the maps found on this site.
+Here is a list of plugins currently implemented in the maps found on this site.

  - [GeoTagged Photos](https://github.com/turban/Leaflet.Photo)
  - [Hash/Coordinates in URL](https://github.com/mlevans/leaflet-hash)